-Most online marketers know ClickBank (and if you don’t I’ll explain exactly what it does just below) but few of you guys ever made money from it.
+Most online marketers know about ClickBank (and if you don’t I’ll explain exactly what it does just below) but few of you guys know how to make money with Clickbank.

-Usually people sign up, check out a crappy product and wonder how it can actually make sales.
+Usually people who are new to affiliate marketing sign up, check out a crappy product and wonder how it can actually make sales.
 Then, they try to throw some random traffic at it and seeing that nobody bought it, curse at the platform and call it crap.
 Sounds familiar?

 2014 was the first year we tried to make some money off the platform and we ended up making $37,075 off it without trying very hard (ClickBank has always been considered as a secondary monetization method, so far, for our businesses).